gwwang16/CarND-Vehicle-Detection/writeup.md

 The code for this step is in `Extract Features` and `Train Classifier` sections of `Vehicle_detection.ipnb`.

-The spatial binned  of color, gradient feature and HOG features are extracted using `extract_features()` ,and then they are standardized  using  [`sklearn.preprocessing.StandardScaler`](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) package to remove the mean and scale to unit variance.
+The gradient feature and HOG features are extracted using `extract_features()` ,and then they are standardized  using  [`sklearn.preprocessing.StandardScaler`](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) package to remove the mean and scale to unit variance.

-Then, I trained a linear SVM using [`sklearn.svm.LinearSVC`](http://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html#sklearn-svm-linearsvc) package, the accuracy of 98.17% is achieved on test dataset.
+Then, I trained a linear SVM using [`sklearn.svm.LinearSVC`](http://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html#sklearn-svm-linearsvc) package, the accuracy of 97.47% is achieved on test dataset.

 ### Sliding Window Search